innova67/skin-zipper/README.md

 * totally free for all

 ## limitations
-* skins resolution must be either 16x16 or 32x32
+* skins resolution can be 16x16, 32x32, 64x64 or 128x128
-* you can charge a maximum of 15 skins in a single pack
+* you can charge a maximum of 50 skins in a single pack
 * special characters in the skin's name such as (';]..]/\@) may cause errors while installing the pack into minecraft

 ### progress